Frequently Asked Questions

 Can I get CE credit?

-Both classes are able to award 3 CE credits through IAABC and CCPDT & 4 credits to PACCC.
+We are able to offer 3 CE credits through IAABC and CCPDT & 4 credits to PACCC.
 We can also offer NADOI CE.

 Have a request for another source?
 Let us know and we can apply!